- Physical Chemistry

 |10."Introduction to Surface Physical Chemistry" by K Christmann|

 “Introduction to Surface Physical Chemistry” Introduction to Surface Physical Chemistry (Topics in Physical Chemistry)” Book Review: This book serves as an introductory guide to surface physics and chemistry.
 It covers microscopic treatment of surface phenomena, thermodynamics, and kinematics of surfaces, as well as scientific tools used in surface chemistry.
 In addition, it discusses surface reactions and model catalysis.
 Each chapter contains worked-out examples and equations to facilitate better understanding.
 This book is recommended for advanced chemistry students.

 “Physical Chemistry” Book Review: The main focus of this book is to provide a molecular perspective on physical chemistry.
 It covers a wide range of applications and presents its content through vibrant and informative diagrams.
 Additionally, the book utilizes dynamic media tools to create an interactive learning experience.
 This book is an essential resource for students studying physical chemistry.

 |2."Physical Chemistry: Statistical mechanics" by H Metiu|

-“Physical Chemistry: Statistical mechanics” Book Review: This book on physical chemistry by Horia Metiu contains 4 volumes.
-These four volumes cover the theoretical and mathematical aspects of the subject.
-It contains many examples and applications.
-It includes actual experimental data and covers the topics at a practical level.
-The book describes industrial and laboratory practice.
+“Physical Chemistry: Statistical mechanics” Book Review: Horia Metiu’s four-volume book on physical chemistry offers a comprehensive coverage of theoretical and mathematical aspects of the subject.
+The book is filled with numerous examples and practical applications, including actual experimental data.
+It also covers industrial and laboratory practices.
 Each volume contains Mathcad workbooks on CD-ROM.